CDBG Manuals/Plans

 2. What should I expect with a Risk Assessment meeting?

-A Financial Monitoring Specialist with meet with you to discuss items on the Risk Assessment Checklist, which you can access in the Administrative Manual under Chapter 6 in line with the Risk Assessment training.
+A Financial Monitoring Specialist will meet with you to discuss items on the Risk Assessment Checklist.
+This can be accessed in the Administrative Manual under Chapter along with the Risk Assessment training.

 3. Where can I find CDBG approved Section 3 Businesses?

-A list is available for download here.
+A list is available for download here: Missouri Office of Administration Office of Equal Opportunity (MBE/WBE): https://apps1.mo.gov/MWBCertifiedFirms/

-4. What is the process for ER HUD Floodplains 8 step Decision-Making?
+1. What is the process for ER HUD Floodplains 8 step Decision-Making?

-5. What should I put in a Citizen Participation Plan Public Notice?
+2. What should I put in a Citizen Participation Plan Public Notice?

 - Hold public hearing in handicapped accessible location